Jamala Wildlife Lodge

 Wild Encounter Suite

-After the amazing lion encounter we made our way to our room.
+After the amazing lion encounter and seeing a little bit of the zoo from the afternoon tour, we made our way to our room.
 We were staying in the Wild Encounter Suite.
-The Wild Encounter Suite is located in the Ushaka Lodge and has been recently upgraded and now is home to the meerkats.
+The Wild Encounter Suite is located in the Ushaka Lodge and has been recently upgraded and now is home to the Meerkats.
+Each room at Jamala Wildlife Lodge is located next to an animal enclosure where guests can view that animal from the room.

-When we arrived to our Suite we were lucky enough to see the keeper feeding them.
-They were very cute and cheeky.
+When we arrived to our Suite we were lucky enough to see the keeper feeding the Meerkats.
+They were very cute and cheeky!
 We were very excited to have them as our neighbours for the night.

 The Suite was beautiful and African themed.
-As we entered the room we were greeted with the sound of African music.
-On the bed sat a gift from Jamala, a stuffed cheetah with a note wishing me a happy birthday!
+As we entered the room we were greeted with the sound of African music, and on the bed sat a gift from Jamala, a stuffed cheetah!

 Wild Encounter Suite Wheelchair Access

 The Wild Encounter Suite isn’t classified as an accessible room.
-But the main area is step free and is large enough for wheelchair access.
-There is a sharp corner to navigate from the main door to the bedroom but most wheelchairs should manage this ok.
-I think larger wheelchairs might find it a bit difficult.
+But the main living area is step free and is large enough for wheelchair access.
+However there is a sharp corner to navigate from the main door to the main living area / bedroom, so I think larger wheelchairs might find this a bit difficult.

 The bathroom is step free with a walk in shower.
 There is no hand rail or shower stool available.
 Since I was only staying the night I didn’t request a shower chair but I am sure Jamala would provide one if requested.